SuhrEiris/Co-Perform/README.md

 # Co-Perform

- ### Data and scripts to reproduce results from the "Biofilm co-evolution as a driver for enhanced trait selection in lactic acid bacteria; a case study on Lactococcus lactis subsp. lactis"
+Data and scripts to reproduce results from the "Biofilm co-evolution as a driver for enhanced trait selection in lactic acid bacteria; a case study on Lactococcus lactis subsp. lactis" submitted to XXX

  ## Software